imnik-45/FlutterApp-Calculator/README.md

-# calci
+# Calculator

-A new Flutter project.
+A Simple Calculator in Flutter.

 ## Getting Started